kristianmandrup/libraries/README.md

 ### Registry

 The global registry will contain an `index.js` file and a list of library config files.

-Currently it is a `json` file (for extensibility).
+Note: Currently it is a `json` file (for extensibility).
 It could perhaps be a simple line-divided text file like the `selected` file if no other info is needed...

 ```javascript